1beb/quarto-inline-vscode/README.md

 Positron is a great tool but it does not support inline chunk output - that means you have to look at your console output "outside of the weave" of your notebook.

+This is a [known limitation](https://github.com/quarto-dev/quarto-cli/discussions/3598) of the Quarto VSCode extension.
+This extension bridges that gap.

-This plugin for vscode provides a trade-off, it evaluates chunks inside of some instrumentation code in exchange for inline outputs.
+This plugin for vscode provides a trade-off, it evaluates chunks inside of some instrumentation code in exchange for inline outputs and an interactive shell.

 ## Features